Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Generic user cloaks

 Accounts registered after March 2024 that have a verified email address are automatically assigned a generic user cloak.
-If your verified account does not currently have a cloak, you may [contact staff][contact] to receive one.
+If your account does not currently have a cloak, you may [contact staff][contact] to receive one.

 If your account name (the nickname you registered with) contains characters